Tom Paris: Background

-The writers planned to use the character of Nicolas Locarno as a template for Tom Paris, a previous similar character played by McNeill in the Next Generation episode "The First Duty".
+The writers planned to use the character of Nicholas Locarno as a template for Tom Paris, a previous similar character played by McNeill in the Next Generation episode "The First Duty".
 Voyagers writers created an entirely new character sharing many of Locarno's attributes.
 One reason for this is that the writers wanted to have the character be a story of redemption, and they did not like the backstory established for Locarno.

 Paris' character has two backstories.
 The original backstory, and the only one acknowledged onscreen, cast Paris as a disgraced officer dishonorably discharged from Starfleet for covering up pilot error following a shuttle accident on Caldik Prime.
 In her published novel, Pathways, Voyager producer Jeri Taylor provided an alternative story much more similar to Locarno's, moving the accident to Paris' Academy years and making his fellow cadets the victims of his recklessness.

 Appearances

 Prior to Voyager

 In the Star Trek fictional universe, Star Trek: Voyager takes place in the years 2371 to 2378.
 Most of Paris' backstory takes place prior to the 2370s.

 Tom Paris is the son of Starfleet Admiral Owen Paris, with most of his other family also hailing from Starfleet.
 Following his family's tradition, Paris attended Starfleet Academy sometime in the 2350s and majored in astrophysics.
 A gifted pilot, he earned an assignment to the Academy's honor squadron.

 His relationship with his father was not a good one; while Tom wanted to join the Federation Naval Patrol due to his love for the sea, Owen wanted him to enlist at Starfleet Academy.
 Admiral Paris often disapproved of his son's tendency to get into fights and his resulting punishments.

 After his graduation from Starfleet Academy, Paris was assigned to the USS Exeter.
 During his initial tenure at Starfleet, Paris crashed a shuttle he was piloting near Caldik Prime, killing three other Starfleet officers.
 Afraid he would lose his commission, Paris falsified records to conceal the cause of the accident.
 His efforts to cover up his pilot error succeeded, but overwhelmed by guilt and regret, he confessed.
 He was court martialed for his actions and dishonorably discharged from Starfleet.
 This caused a major rift between Paris and his father.

 Following his discharge, Paris left San Francisco for Marseille, where he started spending his time drinking and playing pool in Sandrine's, a waterfront bar that he frequented during his academy days.
 There, Chakotay, a former Starfleet officer now serving with the Maquis, recruited him to serve as a mercenary pilot for the Maquis Rebellion against the Federation.
 This adventure went no better than his earlier stint in Starfleet as Paris was captured by Starfleet while piloting his first mission for the Maquis.

 Tried and convicted of treason for aiding the Maquis Rebellion, Paris was sentenced to serve time in a Federation penal settlement near Auckland, New Zealand.